Timebook

 From Pain Points to %Objectives%

 “An Objective is simply what is to be achieved, no more and no less.
-By definition, Objectives are significant, concrete, action oriented, and (ideally) inspirational.
+By definition, Objectives are significant, concrete, action-oriented, and (ideally) inspirational.
 When properly designed and deployed, they’re a vaccine against fuzzy thinking and ineffective execution.”
 John Doeer

 “Key Results benchmark and monitor how we get to the Objective.
 Effective KRs are specific, time-bound, and aggressive yet realistic.
 Most of all, they are measurable and verifiable.
 You either meet a Key Result’s requirements or you don’t — there is no gray area, no room for doubt.
 At the end of the designated period, typically a quarter, we do a regular check and grade the Key Results as fulfilled or not.”
 John Doeer